textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 opts = {
   page: 1, # Integer | The current fetched page.
   limit: 10, # Integer | The number of results per page.
   order_by: 'id', # String | Order results by some field.
-Default is id
+Default is id.
   direction: 'desc', # String | Order direction.
-Default is desc
+Default is desc.
   favorite_only: 0, # Integer | Return only favorite lists
   only_mine: 0 # Integer | Return only current user lists
 }